UK’s Starmer calls for a ‘ceasefire that lasts’ in Israel’s war on Gaza

 Palestinians live in scarcity in Rafah as Israeli ground assault looms

+An additional 1,139 people in Israel died in Hamas-led attacks on October 7.

-Starmer has previously refused to back that call, saying instead that he wanted a “sustainable” end to the conflict.
+Starmer has previously refused to back calls for an immediate truce, saying instead that he wanted a “sustainable” end to the conflict.

-The issue has caused divisions in the Labour Party, with nearly a third of its legislators defying Starmer last year to support calls for an immediate truce.
+The issue has caused divisions in the Labour Party, with nearly a third of its legislators defying Starmer last year to support calls for an immediate ceasefire.

 “I have just returned from the Munich security conference, where every conversation I had came back to the situation in Israel and Gaza and the question of what we can do practically to deliver what we all want to see – a return of all the hostages taken on 7 October, an end to the killing of innocent Palestinians, a huge scaling-up of humanitarian relief and an end to the fighting,” Starmer said.